 Hurricane Camille, Category Five.
 Camille is the strongest known land-falling hurricane in recorded history.
-Winds were estimated at 190 mph at landfall.
+Winds were estimated at 175 mph at landfall on the Mississippi coast.
 Hurricane Camille was extremely small, and moved inland near Bay St. Louis, MS. Great damage occurred throughout coastal Mississippi, with a recorded pressure of 26.84 inches, or 909 Mb.
 The storm surge was estimated at 22-25 feet.
 The devastation of Camille inspired the Saffir-Simpson Hurricane Scale.
 Watch streaming video of A Lady Named Camille, a 29 minute documentary of the damage from Camille.
 At that time, the Navy was sending planes into hurricanes.
 Here’s one man’s story of his flight into Camille.

 1979, September 12th